charlessu800/MMv3/docs/lab6.md

         time.sleep(0.05)
 ```

 After implementing this code, place your mouse on the ground and let it go straight.
 You likely won't get a perfectly straight mouse, this code by itself is not enough to completely correct our motor's direction; though it should be slightly better than just forward.
-This is fine for our shorter distances purpose.
+This is fine for shorter distances purpose, but you'll quickly see your mouse veer off when it travels further than a few inches.

 ### Checkoff #1